turtlepod/nevertheless/library/README.md

 * use wp_strip_all_tags() to sanitize CSS in custom css & custom fonts module.
 * remove tamatebako_parse_css() in custom css module.
+* remove activation redirect in upsell module.
+It's not allowed in wp.org

 **3.3.0 - 18.May.2016**